GugaLincon/flutter_tex_scroll_web/docs/tex-view.md

 - **JavaScript:** Execute custom scripts for interactive elements.
 - **Markdown:** Display text with Markdown formatting.

-> [!CAUTION]
+!!! danger "Caution"
-Avoid using multiple `TeXView` instances on a single page, It's based on a `webview` and it can lead to performance issues.
+    Avoid using multiple `TeXView` instances on a single page.
+It's based on a `webview` and it can lead to performance issues.
 Instead, use `TeXWidget` or `Math2SVG` for multiple TeX elements.

 ```dart
 TeXView(